formr/formr/README.md

 - Create complex forms with server-side processing and validation in seconds
 - Built-in support for Bootstrap and Bulma
-- Built-in `POST` validation rules, including validating email, comparisons, slugging and hashing
+- Built-in `POST` validation rules, including validating email, regex, comparisons, slugging, and hashing
 - Instantly make one field required, all fields required, or all but one field required
 - Create and validate radio groups and checkbox arrays in seconds
 - Upload images: resize, rename, and create thumbnails